Chaitanyapawaia/Concept-Related-Programs/README.md

 # Concept-Related-Programs
-This repository contains all programs base on concepts taught
+This repository contains all programs base on concepts taught.